Black p-Branes versus black holes in non-asymptotically flat Einstein-Yang-Mills theory: The NAF EYM solution

+One characteristic feature of this class of solutions is that whenever $p=1$ , irrespective of $d$, we have a regular solution while for $p>1$ it is singular at $r=0$.

 The simplest member in this class of solutions is given by the choice $ d=4,p=1$.
-This yields the line element of a black string
+This yields the line element of a black string \cite{27}

 which is non-singular and manifestly NAF.
-From our foregoing argument this asymptotes (for $r\gg r_{+}$) to the spacetime $adS_{3}\times S^{2}$ while for $r\approx r_{+}$ it is $M^{2}\times S^{1}\times S^{2}.$ We note that our solutions are generically regular for $p=1$, and singular at $r=0$ for $p>1$ .
+The scalar curvature is $R=\frac{3 }{8Q^{2}}$, and the Kretschmann scalar is $K=\frac{171}{64Q^{4}}$.
+From our foregoing argument this asymptotes (for $r\gg r_{+}$) to the spacetime $ adS_{3}\times S^{2}$ while for $r\approx r_{+}$ it is $M^{2}\times S^{1}\times S^{2}.$ We note that our solutions are generically regular for $ p=1$, and singular at $r=0$ for $p>1$.
 The singularity shows itself in the Kretschmann scalar while other scalars are all regular.
+Further, the mass for such a black string has already been defined in (47), which turns out to be finite.